top of page

 Brain Breaks - Locomotor/Animal Movements around the Room

-• Objective: Encourage creative movement and energy release.
+• Objective: Encourage creative movement and a healthy release of energy.

 • Materials Needed: Clear space in the classroom.